 - freight movement

-- amenity and social effects, including effects on walking and cycling.
+- amenity and social impacts, including effects on walking and cycling.

 Cycleway / shared path

-The project has a number of key features:
+The expressway project has a number of other key features, including:

-- an overpass just north of Ōtaki allowing the old SH1 to pass over the expressway and railway
+- overbridges just north of Ōtaki allowing Ōtaki Gorge Road to pass over the expressway and railway

 - a vehicle overbridge at Rahui Road crossing the expressway and the railway line

-- a four-lane Ōtaki River bridge to be located east of the Ōtaki River rail bridge
+- a 330m-long four-lane Ōtaki River bridge located east of the Ōtaki River rail bridge

-- an overbridge at Taylors Road to improve safety and provide access for local residents
+- an underpass at Taylors Road to improve safety and provide access for local residents

-The four-lane expressway will deliver a wide range of benefits:
+The expressway delivers a wide range of benefits, including:

-- the relief of severe congestion points through Ōtaki
+- the relief of severe congestion points north of Peka Peka

 - improved access to Wellington's port, CBD, interisland ferry terminals, airport and hospital